eurekaclinical/cas-mock/README.md

 # Mock Eureka!
 Clinical Central Authentication Service
 Atlanta Clinical and Translational Science Institute (ACTSI), Emory University, Atlanta, GA

-## Version history
-### Version 1.0
-Initial release.
-Supports all features of CAS that Eureka!
-Clinical uses.

 ## What does it do?
 It provides a mock CAS server for system tests of Eureka!
 Clinical components.
 It responds to the following [CAS protocol version 2](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol.html) URLs:
 * `/login` (it auto authenticates the user as the `superuser`)